Don’t Let Probation Violation Hold You Back

+While on probation, you must follow certain rules.
+A lack of adherence to these rules can get you into trouble and possibly land you in jail.
 When a probationer violates probation, a few different things can happen.
-The period of probation can get extended, with stricter terms.
+The period of probation can be extended with stricter terms.
 The probationer could also spend a period of time in jail.
-Probation can also get revoked entirely, which means that the probationer must return to jail and serve their original sentence.
+Probation may also be revoked entirely, which means that the probationer must return to jail and serve their original sentence.
 Regardless of what happens afterward, someone who violates probation will typically be incarcerated immediately.

-While on probation, you must follow certain rules.
-A lack of adherence to these rules can get you into trouble and possibly land you in jail.
 While all probation rules vary based on the charge and other factors, they generally include the following: